 The Blue Ridge Parkway travels 252 miles through the North Carolina mountains with ample exits for weekend getaways from Asheville to Boone.

-So if you’re looking for things to do in Western North Carolina that involve road ips, The Blue Ridge Parkway is known as “America’s favorite scenic drive”.
+So if you’re looking for things to do in Western North Carolina that involve road trips, The Blue Ridge Parkway is known as “America’s favorite scenic drive”.

 All up, this 469 mile parkway weaves its way through the mountains in Western North Carolina and into Virginia with plenty of exits for sightseeing, and weekend getaways between Asheville and Boone.